ozwillo/ozwillo-doc/_includes/3-provisioning.md

 When a purchase act occurs, Ozwillo creates a new [application instance](def-application-instance) in its catalog, in a pending state (since it has not been provisioned for the moment).
 This instance is given a unique and constant `instance_id` and credentials (`client_id` and `client_secret`).
 The `client_secret` must remain to be known only by Ozwillo and the provider.

-Then Ozwillo generates a request to the App factory `instantiation_uri` with the following parameters:
+Then Ozwillo sends a POST request to the App factory `instantiation_uri` with the following parameters:

 | Parameter name | Parameter description | Parameter type |
 | :-- | :-- | :-- |